 When I travel, I love to go walking, whether that’s in a city to look at the architecture, or to see the amazing scenery from the top of a mountain.
 If I can add a bit of adventure to my trip with a skydive or rainforest trek, then all the better.
 I also like to relax and just chill on a beach, and there’s plenty of them in Australia.

 Tip 1: Always make sure you have a set plan in place if you’re road tripping around New Zealand.
 Make sure you know timings for getting from A to B. You'd hate to miss something amazing.

 Tip 2: Why not base yourself in a city but take the opportunity to visit somewhere off the beaten track with a day tour?
 For example, take a trip to the Blue Mountains from your hotel in Sydney.
 They'll pick you up and drop you off, include all the sights and some might even fill your bellies too.

 Tip 3: If you don't have enough time to drive from place to place in Australia, take the train.
 It’s a faster way to see the sights without having to drive yourself.

 How we create your trip

-Book with confidenceOne of our team will get in touch with you to take you through your itinerary and once you're 100% happy with your travel plans, simply pay your deposit and start getting excited about your trip.
+CreateOur Destination Specialists will work with you to take you through your itinerary and once you're 100% happy with your travel plans, simply pay your deposit and start getting excited about your trip.